Fostering Isn’t A Lifetime Commitment – It’s A Commitment To Saving A Life

 So many innocent animals are euthanized for no other reason than lack of space.
 By becoming a foster, you are literally saving a life.

-Ottawa Dog Rescue does not have a shelter or physical location, all of our dogs are placed in foster homes where they are loved and where we can learn about their personalities and quirks.
+Ottawa Dog Rescue does not have a shelter or physical location, all of our dogs are placed into foster homes where they are loved and where we can learn about their personalities and quirks.
 This knowledge is extremely important in finding the most perfectly matched forever home and ensuring our dogs live long and happy lives in their adoptive homes.

 The foster application link can be found at the bottom of this page.
 Please read through and take some time to consider before making a decision to foster.